 Frederick, P. (2011).
 Persuasive writing: How to harness the power of words.
 Retrieved from http://www.pearsoned.com/

 UMUC Effective Writing Center. (n.d.).
-Writing the executive summary.
-Retrieved from http://polaris.umuc.edu/ewc/web/exec_summary.html
+Writing the executive summary. http://polaris.umuc.edu/ewc/web/exec_summary.html

 University of Maryland University College. (n.d.).
-Executive summaries: Learn about executive summaries and how to write them.
-Retrieved from http://www.umuc.edu/current-students/learning-resources/writing-center/writing-resources/executive-summaries/index.cfm?noprint=true
+Executive summaries: Learn about executive summaries and how to write them. http://www.umuc.edu/current-students/learning-resources/writing-center/writing-resources/executive-summaries/index.cfm?noprint=true

 USC Libraries. (n.d.).
-Organizing your social sciences research paper: Executive summary.
-Retrieved February 7, 2017, from http://libguides.usc.edu/writingguide/executivesummary
+Organizing your social sciences research paper: Executive summary. http://libguides.usc.edu/writingguide/executivesummary

 Vassallo, P. (2003).
 Executive summaries: Where less really is more.
 ETC: A Review of General Semantics, 60(1).
 Retrieved from http://www.generalsemantics.org